botlabs-gg/yagpdb-docs-v2/content/custom-commands/database.md

 ### Size of Value

 Size of the value in bytes.
-YAGPDB database entries have a max value size of 100kB.
+YAGPDB database entries have a max value size of 100 kB.

 ### Delete Entry